gdcc/dataverse-kubernetes/docs/k3s.md

 ### Setup K3s

 First, setup a single node *k3s* cluster.
-Pick your favorite poison.
+Pick your poison.
 Once you have your cluster up and running, continue.

 As *k3s* removed all "in-tree" storage classes, you will need to provide